Tillid/tiSlideshow/README.md

   - the ability to have an infinite slide (by clicking the next buttons on the last picture, the first picture will be showed)
   - the presence of the thumbnails list
   - tactile enhancement : the experience on a tactile device is really different, so if you activate this option, it should be better (to zoom for example)
+  - to let you have an optimized website, you can provide tiSlideshow a model name for thumbnails, like _%PATH%%NAME%_thumbnail%EXT%_ or _%PATH%thumbnails/%FULL_NAME%_
+  - the begin picture index
 * _Listen to events_ :
   - each callback has the jQuery context set properly : you can retrieve the root element by using $(this)
   - if you return false on any before callback event, it will prevent from doing anything else, so cool !